guptajay/NUS-Hack-Roll-2020/README.md

 # VigilantBot 🚨
 > Violence does not discriminate by race, religion, culture, class or country.
-Worldwide, one in three women have experienced either physical and/or sexual violence, and more than 15 million girls aged 15-19 years have experienced rape.
+Worldwide, one in three women have experienced either physical and/or sexual violence, and more than 15 million girls aged 15-19 years have experienced some form of harassment.

 ![Crime Rates](img/crime.jpg)